 |---|---|

-| Network Traffic Analysis | Detect unusual industrial communication patterns |
+| Network Traffic Analysis | Detect unusual communication patterns |

 | Device Inventory | Track connected OT devices |

-| Vulnerability Monitoring | Identify outdated firmware or software |
+| Vulnerability Monitoring | Identify outdated systems and firmware |

-| Event Logging | Record suspicious operational activities |
+| Event Logging | Record suspicious activities |

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 What are Industrial Control Systems?

-What types of threats affect Industrial Control Systems?
+What types of threats affect ICS?

-Why are industrial systems targeted by cyber attackers?
+Why are industrial systems targeted?

-How are ICS environments different from traditional IT systems?
+How are ICS different from IT systems?

-What are common ways organizations improve ICS security?
+How can organizations improve ICS security?

 Conclusion